 A Word of Caution for Olive Oil Lovers

 While numerous studies have shown the beneficial effect of olive oil in the diet likely due to the anti-inflammatory nature of the phenols, it is advisable to go easy on this traditional fat if weight loss is your goal.

 In 1994, the journal The Lancet published a study which noted that fat tissue is primarily composed of monounsaturated fat.
-Could this be a contributing reason for middle age weight gain that is so common in Mediterranean countries (Eat Fat Lose Fat, p.70)?
+Could this be a contributing reason for middle-age weight gain that is so common in Mediterranean countries (Eat Fat Lose Fat, p.70)?

-Short and medium chain fatty acids are absorbed quickly and directly by the body for immediate energy whereas the longer chain fatty acids must be acted upon by bile salts to be digested.
+Short and medium-chain fatty acids are absorbed quickly and directly by the body for immediate energy whereas the longer chain fatty acids must be acted upon by bile salts to be digested.
 For this reason, longer chain fatty acids are more likely to contribute to weight gain.

 Where to Find Quality Extra Virgin Olive Oil